 Claremont Graduate University presents two awards each year to poets they deem to be “outstanding.”
 The Kate Tufts Poetry Award grants $10,000 for a published first book of poetry that shows promise.

 The Kingsley Tufts Poetry Award grants a mammoth $100,000 for a published book of poetry by an established or mid-career poet.

 The Walt Whitman Award is a $5,000 prize awarded, along with publication, to an American poet with a winning first book manuscript.
-He or she also receives an all-expenses-paid six-week residency at the Civitella Ranieri Center in Umbria, Italy, and a trip to New York City to attend the American Poets Prizes ceremony.
+He or she also receives an all-expenses-paid six-week residency at the Civitella Ranieri Center in Umbria, Italy.

-Graywolf Press is also one of the publishers of the Cave Canem Poetry Prize, “a first book award dedicated to the discovery of exceptional manuscripts by African American poets.”
+Graywolf Press is also one of the publishers of the Cave Canem Poetry Prize, “a first book award dedicated to the discovery of exceptional manuscripts by Black poets.”
 Winners receive $1,000 and Graywolf publishes every third winner of the prize.